 I’m sharing a partial excerpt of the CANINE BLOAT entry from Dog Facts, The Series #2 (Chapter B) covering Babesiosis, Bad Breath, Balanopothitis, Bitch, Bladder Stones, Bleeding, Blindness, Bloat (Gastric Dilatation-Volvulus), Blood, Botulism, Breed, Bronchitis, Brucellosis, and Burns.
-I’ve broken the massive book into discounted treat-size alpha-chapter sections.
+I’ve broken the massive book into discounted treat-size alpha-chapter sections available ONLY to subscribers of my PETS PEEVES NEWSLETTER.
 Folks can choose which ones they most need.
 Each chapter will release every other week.
-Of course, you can still get the entire book either in Kindle or 630+ pages of print.
+Of course, you can still get the entire DOG FACTS book either in Kindle or 630+ pages of print.

 WHAT IS CANINE BLOAT?

 Gastric dilitation is the painful swelling of the stomach with gas and/or frothy material.
 Volvulus is the rotation, or twisting, of the stomach.
 Bloat refers to one or both scenarios, and either can result in death.

 When bloat occurs, the stomach contents cannot be expelled either by vomiting, burping, or by passing into the intestines.
 The stomach distention causes pressure on other internal organs, which results in shock.
 If the stomach twists, circulation is cut off and the stomach and spleen can die.
 The rotation also compresses a vein that returns blood to the heart, resulting in severe depression of normal blood circulation.